queens-satellite-team/Space-School/lab2/lab2.md

 ```

 `voltage_reading = analog_data * (5.0/1024.0);`
 As stated in section 2.1, when we use the analog inputs we have to map the maximum voltage the sensor can have to the maximum value that the ADC can have.
-We can do this with a simple ratio shown below where the left side is always a constant.
+We can do this with a simple ratio shown below.
+This means that if we get a value from our ADC that is 1024 we know there will be 5.0 volts at the input pin; if we have a value from our ADC that is 0, we know there will be 0.0 volts at the input pin; and if we have something inbetween 1024 and 0, let us say 278, we know it will be some value between 5.0 and 0.0 volts.

 ```